Road flooding remains a problem as rivers start to recede

 Elsewhere, the Woonasquatucket River has receded below flood stage, while minor to moderate flooding continues on the Blackstone, Wood and Pawcatuck rivers.

+Johnston Mayor Joseph Polisena Jr. tells 12 News engineers will be visiting the neighborhood Thursday to mitigate the flooding and assess the damage.

+“What compounds the problem is the nature of the storms we get,” Polisena explained.
+“They happen more frequently and they’re much more severe than before.”

 Cumberland schools were forced to close on Wednesday because of flooding around the town’s bus yard.
-There will also be no child care at Boys and Girls Clubs of Northern Rhode Island.
+The water has since receded and schools are expected to open Thursday.

+Gov. Dan McKee declared a statewide disaster emergency Wednesday in an effort to bolster Rhode Island’s storm recovery and unlock federal financial relief for those impacted.

+“Cities and towns across Rhode Island continue to feel the impact of the storm our state experienced earlier this week,” McKee said.
+“Our team is committed to using any available resource to assist Rhode Island’s recovery efforts.”

 Pinpoint Weather 12 Links